ssbc/scuttle-gathering/README.md

 Strings that haven't been set will be empty strings, sub-properties marked with `*` are optional and may not be present.

-### `scuttle.id`

-Your feedId, just pinned onto the scuttle helper as a property all sneaky like

 ## License